Jaclyn Kelly Long

 Jalene offers holistic nutrition counseling and individual, couple, & family therapy.
 She also leads workshops and retreats on integrative health topics, provides wellness consulting, mindfulness instruction, parenting education and coaching.
 Above all, you will sense her deep listening with a pure belief in people, and her presence with others in a sacred and honoring manner.

-As the mother of two children, Krassi has experienced first hand how the tools she has acquired through her study of yoga, mindfulness and psychology can make the beautiful and often challenging journey through parenthood smoother and more enjoyable.
+As the mother of two, Krassi has experienced first hand how the tools she has acquired through her study of yoga, mindfulness and psychology can make the beautiful and often challenging journey through parenthood smoother and more enjoyable.

 Lorenia Parada-Ampudia is a leader in the field of mindfulness and leadership training.
 She supports clients and organizations in the USA and Mexico through a highly effective leadership training style that integrates transformative learning, mindfulness, emotional intelligence and body consciousness.
 The result: higher-performing, less stressed and more effective leaders.